Tom1798/Tom1798/README.md

 - 👋 Hi, I’m @Tom1798
 - 👨‍🎓 I hold a Bsc.
 Mathematics
 - 💻 I’m very much interested in Computer Programing and Data analysis
-- 👨‍💻 I’m currently learning Java, Python, R and Power BI
+- 👨‍💻 I’m currently learning Python, R and Power BI
-- 🧐 I’m looking to collaborate on some Java and Python Projects
+- 🧐 I’m looking to collaborate on some Python Projects
 - 📫 Reach me on tommulubwa1998@gmail.com

 <!---